Policy Writing Modules

 When will the modules be offered?

-Three modules will be offered in the first half of the fall semester, 2012, and three in the latter half.
+Three modules will be offered in the end of the August exclusively for international students.
+During the fall term, the Writing Center will offer a total of 9 modules, all of which are open to both international and domestic students: 5 modules in the first half of the term, and 4 in the latter half.
 Each module will meet once a week.
 For a complete schedule of the fall writing modules, please refer to Wolverine Access.
 We will poll students during the fall semester to determine whether there is sufficient interest to offer modules in the winter term.

 Who may enroll?